syndesisio/syndesis/README.md

 # Fire up minishift if not alread running.
 Please note that we need v1.5.0 right now
 # for auto creating volumes.
 Alternatively you could use the provided script tools/create-pv-minishift.sh
 # to create the PV on your own.
 Also, you need to add some memory, 4192 or more is recommended
 minishift start --openshift-version=v1.5.0 --memory 4192

+# Tip: If you want to switch the openshift version permanently use:
+# minishift config set openshift-version 1.5.0

 # Login as admin
 oc login -u system:admin